DIGITIZE Story Gathering Workshop

 Koryo-Saram: A Story About the Unreliable People by Taya

 The workshop kicks off with three in-person sessions at Washington Hall where students will learn a variety of skills such as how to conduct a thoughtful interview, the importance of language choice in media, identity mapping, and how to give critical feedback.
 During these sessions, students will also have time to brainstorm concepts for their project and work on a first draft.
-In the third week, small group and one-on-one virtual sessions will begin.
-Students will have four weeks to attend small group work sessions and schedule the required three one-on-ones where they will workshop their pieces with the instructor.
+Students will then attend a fourth group session and four virtual one-on-ones where they will workshop their pieces with the instructor.

 The workshop concludes with an in-person showcase at Washington Hall where students invite their interview subjects, friends, and family to watch them present their piece.
 Part of the showcase will include students sitting on a panel to answer audience questions, moderated by EchoX staff.
 After the closing showcase, students who have participated in all required sessions, submitted a completed piece ready for publication, and completed an exist survey will receive a certificate of completion and a $500 stipend for their work.